jonnonz1/nz-statute-book/acts/public/2014/new-zealand-institute-of-chartered-accountants-amendment-act-2014.md

 This Act amends the New Zealand Institute of Chartered Accountants Act 1996 (the principal Act).

 ### 4 Section 2 amended (Interpretation)
-In section 2, insert in their appropriate alphabetical order:.
+In section 2, insert in their appropriate alphabetical order:
   - **Executive Board** means the Executive Board of the Institute referred to in section 6(1)﻿(e)
   - **specified association** means the association of accountants that is declared to be the specified association under section 8A